paypal/dione/docs/detailed_doc.md

 ### The problem we solve
 - _Single-row_ fetch - enable fast key-value fetches for data in HDFS.
-- _Multi-row_ fetch - Avoid shuffling and deserializing all the data if users want only a small number of keys.
+- _Multi-row_ fetch - avoid shuffling and deserializing all the data if users want only a small number of keys.

 ### Main Benefits
 - Same technology for both batch processing and ad-hoc tasks.
-- Ownership - we do not need to "own" the data and can thus can avoid duplication.
+- Ownership - we do not need to "own" the data and can thus avoid duplication.
 - Support multiple keys for the same data.
 - both data and index are accessible in Hive.